UNStats/website/gatsby-theme-2020/content/thematic-areas/TA5.md

 ---
 id: TA5
+color: yellow
 title: Building trust in data and statistics
+subtitle:
+  Applying data principles and governance to new and existing data sources and implementing open data principles and practices.
 ---

-_Applying data principles and governance to new and existing data sources and implementing open data principles and practices._

 Trust in data and statistics is paramount to the production and use of data.
 This thematic area focuses on building trust in data and statistics by applying